IMAGinE Awards – FAQ

-Nominate your project for an Innovation & Resilience award or enter the Imagination category to win $3,000 to make your great idea a reality.
+Nominate your recent project for an IMAGinE award or enter the Imagination category to win $3,000 to make your great idea a reality.

-What is the difference between the Innovation & Resilience award and the Imagination award?
+What is the difference between the Imagination award and the other IMAGinE categories?

-The Imagination award is a new initiative for the IMAGinE awards.
+The Imagination award is a new initiative for the IMAGinE awards started in 2020.
 We are searching for innovative concepts which use your museum or gallery in a new way, appear in unexpected spaces, or in landmark sites reimagined; ideas which will involve and inspire the local community, utilise technology to counteract physical isolation or connect with new audiences.
-Projects should plan to take place between 1 Dec 2020 and 30 June 2021 and the prize will consist of a $3,000 cash grant to make your idea a reality.
+Projects should plan to take place between 1 Dec 2021 and 30 June 2022 and the prize will consist of a $3,000 cash grant to make your idea a reality.

 I’m still confused about the Imagination award.
 What kind of ideas are you looking for?